thom151/vizz/README.md

    - Sign up for an OpenAI account at [https://platform.openai.com/signup](https://platform.openai.com/signup).
    - Go to the API Keys section in your OpenAI dashboard and generate a new API key.
    - Copy the key and paste it into your `.env` file as the `OPEN_API` value.
+   - **Note**: Using the OpenAI API for image generation will incur costs.
+Allocate a budget of around $1–$2 to cover the API usage fees, depending on the number of images generated.

 4. **ASSISTANT**
    - Past the following: asst_gA4LrW3d74SvGeZjW8gHnPfv